Donrwalsh/quick-api/README.md

 OG todo is getting out of hand.
 These are primary action items:

-* CI/CD, Jenkins, Artifactery, Ansible
+* CI/CD, Jenkins, Artifactery, Ansible,
+* Docker, Kubernetes,

 * Kill the Python folder.
 * Organize the readme.